 Explores the idea that 'heroes' can also be predators and monsters.

-The book deals directly with sexual assault, war-related disfigurement, and suicide.
+The book deals directly with sexual assault, the psychological impact of war-related injuries, and suicide.
 The approach is realistic and starkly secular.
 There is no easy redemption or happy ending: the resolution is ambiguous and heavy with the reality of permanent loss.

 A mature high schooler who enjoys psychological thrillers or historical fiction and is currently wrestling with the idea of 'cancel culture' or the realization that adult mentors are fallible and sometimes dangerous.

 Parents must preview the scene where Larry LaSalle assaults Nicole while Francis watches.
 This is the central trauma of the book.
-Context regarding the glorification of veterans post-WWII is helpful.
+Be prepared to discuss the complex and sometimes problematic ways veterans were glorified after WWII, and how that might contrast with the reality of Francis's experiences and actions.
 A parent might notice their child becoming cynical about public figures or heroes, or perhaps the child is struggling with a deep sense of personal failure or 'imposter syndrome' regarding their achievements.

 Younger teens (14) may focus on the 'revenge' plot and the physical horror of the war injuries.
 Older teens (17-18) will better grasp the existential crisis Francis faces and the irony of his 'hero' status.